Glossary TermApril 20, 2024

 • You lost your entire investment

-• But you're already out - you're wrecked
+• But you are already out — you are done

-Lesson: If you had no leverage (1x), you'd still be in the trade and profitable.
+Lesson: If you had used no leverage (1x), you would still be in the trade and profitable.
 Leverage turned a temporary dip into a total loss.

 Example 2: The Ethereum Squeeze